DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230110-res-usage.md

 To determine resource requests and limits for Pods, use Kubernetes resource monitoring tools such as the kubectl top command or Prometheus and Grafana.
 These tools can help enterprises understand the resource usage of pods and nodes, and adjust resource requests and limits according to actual needs.

-In addition, you can also use the auto-scaling function to dynamically adjust the number of replicas according to the resource usage of Pods, which can ensure that the resources in the cluster are effectively used.
+In addition, you can also use the auto-scaling feature to dynamically adjust the number of replicas according to the resource usage of Pods, which can ensure that the resources in the cluster are effectively used.

 ### 2. Automatic expansion and contraction